avngrdv/clibas/README.md

                      loc: a list of ints to specify regions to be fetched

         Returns:
                 Transformed Data object

 ### FastqParser.unpad()

         For each sample in Data, unpads the D, Q, P arrays.
 For each array, removes the columns where every value is a padding token.
-See documentation on Data objects above for more information.
+See documentation on Data objects for more information.

         Parameters:
                 None

         Returns:
                 Transformed Data object

 ### FastqParser.len_summary(where=None, save_txt=False)

         For each sample in Data, compute the distribution of peptide/DNA sequence lengths (specified by 'where') and plot the resulting histogram in the parser output folder as specified by config.py.
 Optionally, the data can also be written to a txt file.

         Parameters:
                    where: 'dna' or 'pep' to specify which dataset the op